black-sliver/PopTracker/README.md

 `packs.json` links to a `versions.json` for each pack.
 It lists the available versions for update and changelog and has to be transferred over https (not http).

+The top entry in the list is considered the latest version.

 See [examples/versions.json](examples/versions.json)
 and [schema/versions.schema.json](schema/versions.schema.json) for examples and details.